LxanderUA/Microsoft-Rewards-Bot/README.md

 <h2>HOW TO USE</h2>

 1. Clone and navigate to repo
-2. Modify ms_rewards_login_dict.json with your account names and passwords, remove .example from filename.
+2.1.
+Modify ms_rewards_login_dict.json with your account names and passwords, remove .example from filename.
+2.2.
+Modify pc_ms_rewards_login_dict.json with your account names and pc user agents, remove .example from filename.
+2.3.
+Modify mob_ms_rewards_login_dict.json with your account names and mobile user agents, remove .example from filename.
 3. Enter into cmd/terminal/shell: `pip install -r requirements.txt`
 	- This installs dependencies (selenium)
-4. Enter into cmd/terminal/shell: `python ms_rewards.py --headless --mobile --pc --quiz`
+4. Enter into cmd/terminal/shell: `python3 ms_rewards.py --headless --mobile --pc --quiz`
 	- enter `-h` or `--help` for more instructions
 		- `--headless` is for headless mode
 		- `--mobile` is for mobile search
 		- `--pc` is for pc search
 		- `--quiz` is for quiz search
+    - `--f` using diferent filename with login/password (script will use pc_<filename> and mob_<filename> files for user agents list)
 	- Script by will execute mobile, pc, edge, searches, and complete quizzes for all accounts (can change this setting in the .py file)
 	- Script by default will run headlessly (can change this setting in the .py file)
 	- Run time for one account is under 5 minutes, for 100% daily completion